felhag/lastfm-stats-web/README.md

 This will serve lastfm-stats on http://localhost:4200/ and spotify-stats on http://localhost:4201/

 ## 🐛 Changelog
+4.1 (03-06-2022)
+- added golden oldies and latest discoveries list for albums
+- added min scrobble count option for more lists
+- improved layout scrobble scatter chart
+- updated to angular 14

+4.0 (10-04-2022)
+- made project compatible with spotify as well

 3.1 (20-03-2022)
 - added scrobble scatter chart
 - added fullscreen function for charts